Omar-X/App_init/README.md

 # App_init
-helping tool that initialize and check your android project (python/kivy).
+Helping tool that initialize and check your android project (python/kivy).

 Only for linux platforms
 buildozer tool is used.